abigailStev/energy_spectra/README.md

 If you use this code, please cite [Stevens & Uttley 2016](https://ui.adsabs.harvard.edu/#abs/2016MNRAS.460.2796S/abstract).

-The functionality of this software will be folded into [Stingray](http://stingraysoftware.github.io/), so please get involved there.
+The functionality of this software will be folded into [Stingray](http://stingraysoftware.github.io/), so please get involved over there!